vyomasystems-lab/challenges-jenish4/README.md

                      AssertionError: Randomised test failed with: expected value=1, output=0, last 6 inputs=[1, 0, 1, 0, 1, 1]
 ```

-Output mismatches for the above inputs proving that there is a design bug
+Output mismatches for the above inputs proving that there is at least one design bug.

-## Design Bug
+## Design Bug(s)
 Based on the above test input and analysing the design, we see the following

 ```